danielcbit/apcctrl/doc/manual/manual.rst

 Important Legal Disclaimer
 ==========================

-No person should rely on the contents of the APCUPSD Manual ("the manual") without first obtaining advice from APC Technical Support.
+No person should rely on the contents of the APCCTRL Manual ("the manual") without first obtaining advice from APC Technical Support.

 The manual is provided on the terms and understanding that: